expectedparrot/edsl/docs/coop.rst

 **Using a Coop client**

-From your workspace:

-* Create a `Coop` client object
-* Pass an object to upload (`Agent`, `Cache`, `Job`, `Question`, `Results`, `Survey`, `Notebook`)
-* Optionally pass `description` and/or `visibility` parameters

-Example:
+Here we post the same question by passing it to the `create()` method of a `Coop` client object:

 .. code-block:: python

-  from edsl import Coop, QuestionMultiplechoice
+  from edsl import Coop, QuestionMultipleChoice

   q = QuestionMultipleChoice.example()
   c = Coop()
   c.create(q)

-Or to post an object with a description and visibility status:
+Here we include a description and visibility status:

 .. code-block:: python

-  from edsl import Coop, QuestionMultiplechoice
+  from edsl import Coop, QuestionMultipleChoice

   q = QuestionMultipleChoice.example()
   c = Coop()
   c.create(object=q, description="This is an example question", visibility="public")

-This will return the same information about the object as above.
+This will return the same information about the object as the direct method shown above (with a unique `uuid` and URL for viewing the object at the Coop web app).

 Updating
 ^^^^^^^^

-There are 3 methods for updating objects on the Coop:
+There are 3 methods for updating/editing an object to the Coop:

+1. Editing the object at the Coop web app
+2. Calling the `patch()` method on the object directly
+3. Calling the `patch()` method on a `Coop` client object

+For each `patch()` method, pass the `uuid` of the object and the parameter(s) that you want to update:
+* `description`
+* `visibility`
+* `value`

+The `value` parameter is used to update the content of an object, such as the text of a question or the code in a notebook.

 **At the Coop web app**

-You can manually update objects at the Coop web app:
+You can manually update the `description` or `visibility` of an object at the Coop web app:

 Navigate to **My Content** and select an object: https://www.expectedparrot.com/content/